Emma Nicholson: Other work

-Lady Nicholson is the Executive Chairman of the AMAR Foundation, which works to rebuild and improve the lives of disadvantaged communities in war-torn areas.
+Nicholson is the Executive Chairman of the AMAR Foundation, which works to rebuild and improve the lives of disadvantaged communities in war-torn areas.

 She is Executive Chairman of the Iraq Britain Business Council an organisation that facilitates business, trade investment, human resources, training and transfer of technology and know-how into the Republic of Iraq.

-Lady Nicholson is Executive Chairman of the Associatia Children's High Level Group.
+Nicholson is Executive Chairman of the Associatia Children's High Level Group.
 She co-founded its English counterpart, the Children's High Level Group (now the charity Lumos, "working to end the harm of institutionalisation & help children worldwide be reunited with family") with novelist and philanthropist J. K. Rowling.
 Lady Nicholson is the co-chairman with the Prime Minister of Romania of the High Level Group for Romania's Children and the co-chairman with the Prime Minister of Moldova of the High Level Group for Moldovan Children.

-Lady Nicholson is also a member of the American Bar Association's Middle East North Africa Council, the Arab Gulf Programme for United Nations Development Organisations Prize Committee and Freedom House International Solidarity Committee.
+She is also a member of the American Bar Association's Middle East North Africa Council, the Arab Gulf Programme for United Nations Development Organisations Prize Committee and Freedom House International Solidarity Committee.
 She is a board member of the Foundation for Dialogue Among Civilisations, the American Islamic Congress, and a member of the Board of Advisors for the New York University Center for Dialogues, Islamic World.
 She is vice-president of The Little Foundation, and is Honorary Advisor to the Prime Minister and Government of Iraq on Public Health and related issues.

 Nicholson was a Trustee of the Booker Prize until 2009, after which she was made an honorary vice-president.
 In June 2020, Nicholson referred to model Munroe Bergdorf on Twitter as "a weird creature" and shared posts Bergdorf considered transphobic, resulting in an official complaint to the Parliamentary Standards Commissioner.
 This led to criticism of Booker from writers including Damian Barr, Marlon James and Sarah Perry.
 Booker subsequently announced that they would be dissolving all honorary titles and roles associated with the event.